 [#] This Ind AS was notified vide G.S.R.
-111(E) dated 16th February, 2015.
+111(E) dated 16th February, 2015 and was amended videNotification No. G.S.R.
+258(E) dated 17th March, 2017.

 Historical cash flow information is often used as an indicator of the amount, timing and certainty of future cash flows.
 It is also useful in checking the accuracy of past assessments of future cash flows and in examining the relationship between profitability and net cash flow and the impact of changing prices.